Patricia Churchland: Academic career

 Churchland's first academic appointment was at the University of Manitoba, where she was an assistant professor from 1969 to 1977, an associate professor from 1977 to 1982, and promoted to a full professorship in 1983.
 It was here that she began to make a formal study of neuroscience with the help and encouragement of Larry Jordan, a professor with a lab in the Department of Physiology there.
 From 1982 to 1983 she was a Visiting Member in Social Science at the Institute for Advanced Study in Princeton.
 In 1984, she was invited to take up a professorship in the department of philosophy at UCSD, and relocated there with her husband Paul, where both have remained since.
 Since 1989, she has also held an adjunct professorship at the Salk Institute adjacent to UCSD's campus, where she became acquainted with Jonas Salk whose name the Institute bears.
 Describing Salk, Churchland has said that he "liked the idea of neurophilosophy, and he gave me a tremendous amount of encouragement at a time when many other people thought that we were, frankly, out to lunch."
 Another important supporter Churchland found at the Salk Institute was Francis Crick.
 At the Salk Institute, Churchland has worked with Terrence Sejnowski's lab as a research collaborator.
 Her collaboration with Sejnowski culminated in a book, The Computational Brain (MIT Press, 1993), co-authored with Sejnowski.
 Churchland was named the UC President's Professor of Philosophy in 1999, and served as Chair of the Philosophy Department at UCSD from 2000-2007.

 She attended and was a speaker at the secularist Beyond Belief symposia in 2006, 2007, and 2008.

 Personal life

 Churchland first met her husband, the philosopher Paul Churchland, while they were both enrolled in a class on Plato at the University of Pittsburgh, and they were married after she completed her B.Phil at Somerville College, Oxford.
 Their children are Mark M. Churchland (born 1972) and Anne K. Churchland (born 1974), both of whom are neuroscientists.
-Churchland is considered an atheist, however she identified herself as pantheist in a 2012 interview.
+Churchland is considered an atheist, but she identified herself as pantheist in a 2012 interview.